waseemuddin/java-for-beginners-2024/README.md

 # Java Begineer to Advance Programs/Classes

 Hello and Welcome to Java for beginners to advance
-We will cover from basic level to advnace levels of java topics
+We will cover from basic level to advanced levels of Java topics

 1. J2SE